Quantum Achievability Proof via Collision Relative Entropy: Introduction

 \textbf{Our contributions:} Motivated by the appealing features of the technique of \cite{Yassaee}, we are interested to see if it extends to quantum information theory.
 In this paper we provide a partial generalization that in particular can be applied to the problems of communication over classical-quantum (c-q) channels, quantum hypothesis testing, and classical data compression with quantum side information.
 To analyze these problems, we observe that the probability of successful decoding can be written in terms of \emph{collision relative entropy}~\cite{RennerThesis}.
 Then to find a lower bound on the expectation value of the probability of successful decoding (over the random choice of codewords) we use the joint convexity of the exponential of collision relative entropy and apply Jenssen's inequality.
 This, for instance, gives a lower bound on the one-shot capacity of c-q channels in terms of collision relative entropy.
 To compute the asymptotics of this bound we prove a lower bound on the collision relative entropy in terms of another quantity called \emph{information spectrum relative entropy} whose asymptotics, up to the second order, has been computed by Tomamichel and Hayashi~\cite{TomamichelHayashi}.
 This gives a simple proof for the achievability parts of the second order asymptotics of the problems of the capacity of c-q channels recently computed by Tomamichel and Tan~\cite{MarcoTan}, quantum hypothesis testing previously computed by Tomamichel and Hayashi~\cite{TomamichelHayashi} and Li~\cite{Li}, and classical data compression with quantum side information previously derived by Tomamichel and Hayashi~\cite{TomamichelHayashi}. \\

-\textbf{Related works:} A one-shot achievable bound (and a converse) for c-q channel coding was also derived by Wang and Renner \cite{WangRenner} (see also \cite{HayashiNagaoka}).
-This one-shot achievability result has very recently been used by Tomamichel and Tan \cite{MarcoTan} to compute the dispersion of c-q channels.
+\textbf{Related works:} One-shot achievable bounds (and converses) for c-q channel coding were also derived by Wang and Renner \cite{WangRenner} and Datta et al.~\cite{DMSB} (see also \cite{HayashiNagaoka}).
+The one-shot achievability result of~\cite{WangRenner} has very recently been used by Tomamichel and Tan \cite{MarcoTan} to compute the dispersion of c-q channels.
 This one-shot achievable bound is proved using the Hayashi-Nagaoka operator inequality~\cite[Lemma 2]{HayashiNagaoka}.
 To prove our results however, we do not use this inequality.
-Quantum hypothesis testing and data compression with quantum side information in the one-shot case have also been studied in~\cite{Hayashi} and~\cite{RennerRenes} respectively.
+Quantum hypothesis testing and data compression with quantum side information in the one-shot case have also been studied in~\cite{DMSB,Hayashi}, and~\cite{RennerRenes} respectively.